The Tave vs HoneyBook battle is definitely not a duel of equals. One is clearly much better than the other, leaving its competitor in the dust.

 Tave and HoneyBook go head to head when it comes to the total number of templates they offer, with Tave winning just by 3 more ready-made solutions offered.

-And while Tave provides more pre-made workflow templates, in HoneyBook you have to create the workflow yourself from scratch.
-BUT HoneyBook is still much more intuitive in use.
+And while Tave provides more pre-made workflow templates, and in HoneyBook you have to create the workflow yourself from scratch, HoneyBook is still much more intuitive in use.

 Each template in both resource management platforms is of course customizable.

 All things considered, Tave wins in terms of the number of templates available, but again (surprise, surprise), HoneyBook wins in terms of the ease of use.

 Plans And Costs